telerik/reporting-docs/knowledge-base/displaying-reports-from-report-server-through-custom-report-source-resolver.md

 Sometimes you want to avoid adding the Report Server's credentials in the initialization of the viewer.
 This can be done by the usage of [Custom Report Source Resolver](../telerik-reporting-rest-custom-report-resolver).

 ## Solution
+In this scenario, you need to render the reports in a custom Reporting REST Service rather than in the Report Server.
+You will need a Custom ReportSource Resolver, in which to download the report definition from the server and return it wrapped in the proper server-side [ReportSource](./report-sources).

-1. You need to add references to the **Telerik.ReportServer.Services.Models** assembly.
+1. You need to add references to the **Telerik.ReportServer.Services.Models** and **Telerik.ReportServer.HttpClient** assemblies that are distributed with the Report Server assembly.

-2. In the Resolve method of the CustomReportSourceResolver, firstly, you should create a setting for the Report Server connection.
-Then based on the passed category and report name from the viewer, you need to get the report from the Report Server and return it as an InstanceReportSource.
-Eventually, the CustomReportSourceResolver has to look as follows:
+2. In the **Resolve** method of the CustomReportSourceResolver, firstly, you should create a setting for the Report Server connection.
+Then based on the passed category and report name from the viewer, you need to get the report from the Report Server and return it as an InstanceReportSource:

 ```CSharp
  public class CustomReportSourceResolver : IReportSourceResolver